 The Greatest Showman

-He was inspired by the life and work of P. T Barnum in the creation of his American Museum.
-The musical, biographical film is an amazing thing to watch, with Hugh Jackman as the lead, along with significant star figures Zac Efron, Zendaya, Rebecca Ferguson and Michelle Williams.
+Inspired by the life and work of P. T Barnum in the creation of his American Museum.
+The musical, biographical film is an amazing thing to watch, with Hugh Jackman as the lead, along with major star figures Zac Efron, Zendaya, Rebecca Ferguson and Michelle Williams.

 Guardians of the Galaxy